Reviews

 — Washington Post

-examination of the lingering spiritual impact of drugs, free love, and
+witty examination of the lingering spiritual impact of drugs, free

-an often half-crazy cast of gurus who paraded through the United States."
+love, and an often half-crazy cast of gurus who paraded through the

 — Detroit Free Press

-came of age during the sixties.
-While the intervening decades have comprised
+the generation that came of age during the sixties.
+While the intervening

-an incredible journey, few have completely understood it.
-This book
+decades have comprised an incredible journey, few have completely understood

 — Orville Schell, dean of the Graduate School of Journalism,